Robust Pharma Competitive Intelligence and CI Monitoring Services

 Competitive Intelligence Definition for the Pharma Industry

-The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI engagement, is as follows:
+The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI consulting engagement, is as follows:

 "Competitive Intelligence for the pharma and biotech industry is a systematic process for the legal and ethical collection, objective analysis, and controlled dissemination of actionable intelligence to decision-makers about their competitors’ objectives, strategies, assumptions, and capabilities." ~ Pennside Partners Ltd.

 What CI May Reveal About Your Pharma Industry Competitors